TimoBechtel/hey-comma/README.md

 npm i -g hey-comma
 ```

+> [!NOTE] Usage with pnpm
-> Note: pnpm does not like the comma, so only the `hey` alias is available.
+> pnpm does not like the comma, so only the `hey` alias is available.
 You can add the alias manually if you want to: `alias hey,=hey`

 ## Setup